erikandersson96/portfolio-project-two/README.md

 ### Code - JavaScript

-* The inspiration for my Simon Game JavaScript code was taken from this [tutorial](https://freshman.tech/simon-game/), beacuse my knowledge for JavaScript is very low and for me to create a game like Simon Game as my first ever project in JavaScript out of only what I knew when starting out with my Portfolio Project Two was to big of a task.
+* The inspiration for my Simon Game JavaScript code was taken from this [tutorial](https://freshman.tech/simon-game/), because my knowledge for JavaScript was very low and for me to create a game like Simon Game as my first ever project in JavaScript out of only what I knew when starting out with my Portfolio Project Two was to big of a task.
 So therefore I chose together with my mentor `Benjamin Kavanagh` to follow that guide as support but to use my own words and create my own version of it, which I ended up with Erik game.
 I have added comments above my JavaScript code so that it clarifies my code vs the tutorial.